luca-moraes/bashScriptChangeOpacity/README.md

 ### Add the code at the end of your .bashrc file for example, then run the source command or open a new terminal

 ![Bashrc file with the code](https://github.com/luca-moraes/bashScriptChangeOpacity/blob/main/imgs/1.png)

 &nbsp;

 ##

-### If you don't give an argument will return this error
+### If you don't give an argument will return this error:

 ![Bashrc file with the code](https://github.com/luca-moraes/bashScriptChangeOpacity/blob/main/imgs/2.png)